PinMeTo/documentation/docs/locations-v2.md

 **Get location:**

 404: Location with storeId ${storeId} not found

+## Changes from v1

+### Description

+`shortDescription` and `longDescription` has been moved to a `description` node and renamed to `short` and `long`.

+### Pending Changes

+When a location is updated changes to address and location (lat/lon) are put in a pending change state and needs to be reviewed in Listings.

+The data returned under `address` and `location` is the values that are presented on the location details in listings, values yet to be applied are returned under the `pendingChanges` node.
+A change can either be applied or ignored in listings depending on the quality of the data sent.

+### Special Open Hours

+`startDate` and `endDate` are now named `start` and `end`, the format has changed to be *YYYY-MM-DD*

+### Images

+Links to cover and profile images on facebook & google.

+### Foursquare

+Foursquare and Factual have merged. `Foursquare` is removed from `network` since Foursquare no longer has a 2-way API.

 If an error not covered by these messages occurs, a status code of 500 will be returned with the message “An error occurred.”